sinaaaa99/quiz-app/README.md

-# quiz-app
+# Android midwifery quiz and tips app
-A quiz and Tips app about mediwfery with kotlin and jetpack Compose
+A quiz and Tips Android about mediwfery with kotlin and jetpack Compose